ieve

 Muslims don’t believe they are born sinners because of what Adam and Eve did and therefore there is no need for there to be a sacrifice to atone for sin.
 Under Islamic theology, the pathway to heaven is to do good works and be obedient to Allah as revealed in the Qur’an.
 Islamic theology teaches that when Muslims die, they remain in their grave until judgment day at which time Allah will decide their destiny beyond this physical life.
 Muslims believe there to be a place of punishment called hell for those who reject Allah and fail to follow the dictates of the Islamic religious system.
 There is a general belief by Muslims that there will be an Islamic leader that will return to earth one day as a savior and restore the earth to peace.

 There are 5 pillars that all Muslims are required to follow.
-They must publicly declare that Allah is the only God and Muhammasd is his prophet, pray five times a day facing the direction of Mecca, give to the poor, fast during the month of Ramadan and visit the city of Mecca at least once during their lifetime if possible.
+They must publicly declare that Allah is the only God and Muhammad is his prophet, pray five times a day facing the direction of Mecca, give to the poor, fast during the month of Ramadan and visit the city of Mecca at least once during their lifetime if possible.
 It is to be noted that there are several branches of Islam including Sunni, Shia, Ibadi, and Ahmadiyya.
-Needless to say, these group are in disagreement with each other over various aspects of the Islamic belief system.
+Needless to say, these groups are in disagreement with each other over various aspects of the Islamic belief system.

 Skeptics ask where the evidence is for Muhammad receiving messages from a god?
 Since these messages were first gathered and recorded 30 years after his death, Skeptics ask how can these messages be shown to be what Muhammad actually said let alone shown to be messages received from Allah?